dc-coder/maps/README.md

 #### Grid to map

+Steps to show data on the map include:

-Using mapbox gl js for 3d features.
+- Using mapbox gl js for 3d extrusion features.

-Showing the grid data and an invisible layer of markers.
-The invisible layer of markers has the data that shows on clicking and panning.
+- Adding an invisible layer of markers that has all the points.
+It is used to summarize what the reader sees.
+This layer is added after everything else has loaded.
+- Using a cheat.js script to get increase the height of data * 3 - there are 2 values generated:
+    - total: the actual total that we use for counting and display in marker popup.
+    - total_vis: the total used for visualizing and for the extrusion heights.

 #### How it works

+##### STEP 1
 - csv2geojson by mapbox is used to transform csv to  geojson data.
 - minify-geojson is used to compress the geojson output
 - turfjs is used to: